top of page

 • 2 min read

-Updated: 15 hours ago
+Updated: May 15

 Many owners believe they can sell quickly for three to four times annual profit, but the reality is much more complex.
-Travis Latter of Infinity Business Brokers has identified the six critical issues that frequently derail RTO transactions during buyer due diligence leading to lower sale prices, unfavourable terms, or deals falling through altogether.
+Travis Latter of Infinity Business Brokers has identified the six critical issues that frequently derail RTO transactions during buyer due diligence, leading to lower sale prices, unfavourable terms, or deals falling through altogether.

 1. Financial Integrity & Earnings Quality